 - Employment assistance - including work-study assignments, resume writing, job search skills, and interview preparation

 - Temporary Child Care Assistance

 - On-Site GAIN Workers and Advocacy

-- Coordination with the Department of Social Services (DPSS)
+- Coordination with the Department of Public Social Services (DPSS)

-- Completing SIP/VOC Referral forms, progress reports, educational plans, training verifications, monthly attendance reports, book and supply material request forms.
+- Completing SIP/VOC Referral forms, progress reports, educational plans, training verification, monthly attendance reports, book and supply material request forms.

 - Student must submit a class printout with all documentation turned in for completion

-- We have a two business day turn around for pick up of documentation
+- We have a three business day turn around for pick up of documentation

 - Parent and child must be a recipient of CalWORKs/GAIN (TANF)

 - Sign contract with college and GAIN program

 - Be a full-time student (12 or more units) or approved exemption